NTracey/T1A1-Workbook/README.md

   Exits the method, even if it has a value or not.
 It always returns its caller a value.

-  DevTut uses the examples below to explain:
+  DevTut (n.d) uses the examples below to explain:

   Syntax `return`